Foxdenton: Foxdenton Hall

 Foxdenton Hall is a Grade II* listed country house which stands in Foxdenton Park.
-It is a two storey Georgian house with an English garden wall bond exterior and its own private gardens.
+It is a two-storey Georgian house with an English garden wall bond exterior and its own private gardens.

 It was built between 1710 and 1730 for Alexander Radclyffe on the base of a previous hall built in 1620 for William Ratclyffe.
-The hall and the adjoining Park were leased by the Radclyffe family in 1922 to Chadderton Council, who opened the site to the public.
+The hall and the adjoining park were leased by the Radclyffe family in 1922 to Chadderton Council, who opened the site to the public.
 In 1960 the council took over ownership of the hall, by which time it was in a state of disrepair, and fully restored it in 1965.
-From "2003 a group named Friends of Foxdenton started fund raising and ran a café and toilet facility in the hall for the park users but this facility ended when It was, however, declared unsafe in 2011 and was closed by the council.
-In 2016 the community group Chadderton Together was granted a licensing arrangement allowing it to search for funding to refurbish this building as well as the pavilion behind it.
-Oldham Council also gave the project a £30,000 grant with the support of ward councillors."
+In 2003 a local group called Friends of Foxdenton began fundraising and operated a café and toilet facility in the hall for park visitors.
+The facility was closed in 2011 after being declared unsafe by the council.
+In 2016 the community group Chadderton Together obtained a licensing agreement to seek funding for refurbishing the building and the adjacent pavilion.
+Oldham Council supported the project with a £30,000 grant, backed by ward councillors.